 The programme provides practical support to candidates, such as Discovery sessions to walk them through the application processes, 1-2-1 buddying, webinars, support from members of our staff associations and networks and workshops.
 These activities are currently delivered online or over the telephone due to COVID-19 regulations.
 Alongside this, work is ongoing to review and adapt selection processes to remove barriers and biases, levelling the playing field for under-represented candidates, and regularly monitoring our application pipeline.

-West Mercia Police is currently recruiting new police officers via the Police Constable Degree Apprenticeship route, and under-represented candidates will be offered support from the Step Programme or Positive Action.
+West Mercia Police will be recruiting shortly for new police officers, and candidates from under-represented groups will be offered support from the Step Programme or Positive Action.